Adrienne Frost: Early years

-Headmistress of Generation X and Revenge
+Headmistress of Generation X and revenge

-Emma approached Adrienne seeking to borrow money after her Massachusetts Academy had fallen into debt.
-Initially turning Emma down because of their history, Adrienne accepted her offer after using her powers to learn that the academy was secretly the home of Generation X. She became co-headmistress of the Massachusetts Academy and convinced her sister to re-open the school to the public to raise the funds necessary to keep the school open.
-As a result of the new human student body, Generation-X was forced to wear uniforms that hid their identities.
-She also gave Generation X new and sometimes questionable assignments, intentionally putting them in harm's way.
-The first of these assignments was to retrieve from Madripoor, the katana that she had used to kill her husband.
-Her real intentions for accepting Emma's offer then surfaced.
-Using a combination of her powers and the Danger Room, she trapped Generation X in a simulation recreating Emma's earlier students The Hellions' demise at the hands of Trevor Fitzroy.
-She had hoped to drive Emma insane by watching another group of her students die.
-While Emma and Generation X were able to escape this illusion, Adrienne, now calling herself the new White Queen, escaped by using a teleportation device concealed as a necklace around her neck.
+Emma approaches Adrienne seeking to borrow money after her Massachusetts Academy falls into debt.
+Initially turning Emma down because of their history, Adrienne accepts her offer after learning that the academy is secretly the home of Generation X. She becomes co-headmistress of the Massachusetts Academy and convinces Emma to re-open the school to the public to raise the funds necessary to keep the school open.
+As a result of the new human student body, the members of Generation X are forced to hide their identities.

+Using a combination of her powers and the Danger Room, Adrienne traps Generation X in a simulation recreating the deaths of the Hellions, Emma's original group of students, at the hands of Trevor Fitzroy.
+While Emma and Generation X escape this illusion, Adrienne, now calling herself the new White Queen, escapes.

-Adrienne went to London where she successfully embezzled millions from the London branch of the Hellfire Club.
-She then began to plot her revenge on Emma by returning to the school, demanding that she be reinstated as headmistress, or she would expose the school as a mutant sanctuary.
-She revealed the school's mutant students regardless, starting riots among human students, and later planted bombs at the school aimed at killing a maximum number of students - a plot that was only foiled by the sacrifice of Synch, who died containing the blasts.
+Adrienne travels to London, where she embezzles millions of dollars from the Hellfire Club.
+She plots revenge on Emma by returning to the school, demanding that she be reinstated as headmistress, or she will expose the school as a mutant sanctuary.
+She reveals the school's mutant students regardless, starting riots among the human students and planting bombs at the school.
+The bombs are stopped by Synch, who dies containing the blast.

-Emma later confronted Adrienne, who made it clear that she intended to escalate the violence and endanger more students.
-Recognizing that her powers did not work on Adrienne, Emma shot her in the chest.
-Emma then hid Adrienne's death from her students, going so far as to mindwipe an investigating policeman.
-Emma then inherited Adrienne's fortune and Frost Enterprises.
-Their discovery of Adrienne's murder at Emma's hands caused Generation X to no longer trust Emma.
+Emma later confronts Adrienne, who makes it clear that she intended to escalate the violence and endanger more students.
+Recognizing that her powers do not work on Adrienne, Emma shoots and kills her.
+Emma initially hides Adrienne's death from her students, going so far as to wipe the mind of an investigating policeman.
+Generation X's eventual discovery of Adrienne's murder causes them to no longer trust Emma.

-Posthumous

-Adrienne appeared once more—as that of a mental illusion to her sister Emma, who was having conflicting emotions about having killed her.
-In the end, however, Emma realized she was not sorry that she had killed Adrienne, only that she did not kill her before she endangered her students.